hagax8/ugtm/README.md

 ```
 This will generate a png and an html map.
 For GTM, there are two possible representations: the mean position, and the mode (the position where the data point has the highest posterior probability).
 On the html map, each point represents the mean position, and a grey line shows which node on the 2D map corresponds to the mode.

+The function uses default parameters: the size of the map (kxk) is determined automatically, m is set to sqrt(k), l (regularization coefficient) = 0.1 and w (RBF width factor) = 1.
+To change or optimize, see help.

 Instead of --data and --labels, you can load some test data from sklearn using --usetest (s = S in 3D space, swiss = swiss roll in 3D space, iris = iris classification dataset):

 ```